 What, exactly, do I mean by “trim the fat?”
-Completely reasonable question.
-Fortunately, the answer is pretty darn straight forward.
+Reasonable question.
+Fortunately, the answer is darn straight forward.
 As you read through your draft, keep the two pre-editing exercises in mind.
 After reading a scene or even a single paragraph, stop and ask yourself, “does this advance the plot?” and “does this scene add anything to the story?”
 If the answer is no to either of these questions, then what you just read is fat.
 Trim it away.

 Trimming away the excesses in your manuscript is not as simple as I’m making it sound.
 I bet you already know that.
 Here’s an example from one of my favorite writers, George Saunders, which I will rephrase for our purposes.

 Imagine I’ve written the line “Jack came into the room in a huff and sat heavily upon the old green recliner.”
 What are we trying to say with this line?
-The only information relevant to the plot is that Jack is now in the room, and possibly that he is sitting (unless of course, the recliner is somehow important).
+The only information relevant to the plot is that Jack is now in the room, and possibly that he is sitting (unless the recliner is important).
 So we can’t trim the entire sentence, because Jack’s arrival might be important.
 But do we care how he came into the room?
 Or how he sat on the chair?
 Or the details surrounding the chair?

 How much better is this sentence: “Jack entered the room.”
 Clean and simple.
 Saunders refers to his hypothetical as “Hemingwayesque” in its brevity and simplicity.
 If we must bring Jack into the scene, we should do so with only the details we need.
 Is it important to know that he’s entered “in a huff”?
 If it is, an adjective is probably in order.
 “Jack stormed into the room” has the gravity we might want if Jack is about to yell at our other characters.

 That’s what trimming the fat is.
 Yes, of course, you’ll find some tangents you can completely cut and some sentences you look at and wonder why you ever wrote them.
 That fat is easy to trim.
-The challenge is in finding the lines and paragraphs that really do have valuable content, and trimming them down until they are lean and powerful.
+The challenge is in finding the lines and paragraphs that really have valuable content and trimming them down until they are lean and powerful.

 If you don’t have time to read, you don’t have the time (or the tools) to write.
 Simple as that.Stephen King